Carlin shining for STM cross country team - NewsBreak

 Pennington County flood warning system remains crucial

-Here piggy piggy; Downtown Pork Week draws people to Rapid City restaurants
+Here piggy piggy; Downtown Pork Week event drawing people into Rapid City restaurants

 RAPID CITY, S.D.
-(KOTA) - The smell of bacon, pulled pork, and ham are filling downtown Rapid City for the new Downtown Pork Week event, a spin-off of Rapid City Restaurant Week.
-“Restaurant-goers can enjoy a featured pork dish and score their meal using the Virtual Passport to be entered...
+(KEVN) - The smell of bacon, pulled pork, and ham are filling downtown Rapid City for the brand new Downtown Pork Week event, a spin-off of Rapid City Restaurant Week.
+“Restaurant-goers can enjoy a featured pork dish and score their meal using the Virtual Passport to be...

 Douglas school bus driver cited following crash with 47 students onboard